patrickbwarren/transam-triton/README.md

 Unless otherwise stated, copyright &copy; 1979-2021 Patrick B Warren
 <patrickbwarren@gmail.com>

+The Triton Level 7.2 Monitor, BASIC, and TRAP are all copyright (c) Transam Components Limited and/or T.C.L. software (1979) or thereabouts.

 The original SFML-based emulator is copyright &copy; 2020 Robin Stuart
 <rstuart114@gmail.com>